dvln/out/README.md

 A package for "leveled", easily "mirrored" (eg: logfile/buffer) and optionally "augmented" (eg: pid, date/timestamp, Go file/func/line# data, etc) CLI output stream management.
-Designed for easy drop-in 'fmt' replacement with no setup required for all your output (eg: fmt.Println, fmt.Print and fmt.Printf would become out.Println, out.Print and out.Printf but with ability to also output at various other levels like out.Verboseln, out.Debugf, out.Fatal, out.Issue, out.Noteln, out.Printf, etc.  One can also access/adjust the screen and logfile io.Writer's for any output target (screen/logfile) or level.
+Designed for easy drop-in 'fmt' replacement with no setup required for all your output.
+Eg: fmt.Println, fmt.Print and fmt.Printf would become out.Println, out.Print and out.Printf but with ability to also output at various other levels like out.Verboseln, out.Debugf, out.Fatal, out.Issue, out.Noteln, out.Printf, etc.  One can also flexibly adjust screen and log file io.Writer settings to send output anywhere (or shut it off).

-Note that for debug and trace output levels (ie: trace = verbose debug) one can also control which of your Go package(s) or function(s) have their debug info dumped.
+Note that for debug and trace output levels (ie: trace = verbose debug) one can also control which of your Go package(s) or function(s) will have debug info displayed.
-By default all debug data is printed (if your output thresholds indicate to print it of course) but using the debug scope one can restrict that firehose to specific code areas when that is helpful.
-See the env vars section at the bottom.
+By default all debug data is printed (if your output thresholds indicate to print it of course) but using the debug scope one can dynamically restrict any tool using this package to only desired code areas when that is helpful.
+See the env vars section at the bottom for details.

-Thanks much to the Go community for ideas, open packages, etc to form some of these ideas (particularly the Go authors, spf13 and the Dropbox folks).

 Example fake CLI tool that takes a JSON config file (setting there says to turn on "record", ie: a log file, with default log file output flags) and what the